Amantini1997/FromUbuntu/AIP/Lectures.md

 > Note 2 things:
 1. there are 2 Bs: B and B$'$ where B denotes the normal battery and B$'$ denotes the derived of the battery during the execution of an action.
 In other words, B is the value of right before the start of an action and B$'$ is the value right after the start.
-2. the constraint B >= 10 is as a precondition of the invariant, not of the start action, this is because the invariant could be achieved by the start action itself and, when that's the case, you would be saying that "I dont care if the start action achieves it, i do not allow it", which is wrong.
+2. the constraint B >= 10 is as a precondition of the invariant, not of the start action, this is because the invariant could be achieved by the start action itself and, when that's the case, you would be saying that "I don't care if the start action achieves it, i do not allow it", which is wrong.

 Point 1 of the above list can be genaralised as follows:
 > For each (snap) action (start, instantaneous or end), **Ai**, in the (partial) plan create the following LP (linear program, meaning that δv increases or diminishes by a constant factor c) variables for each numeric variable in the problem: